benedictaquino/football-guys/report.md

 For each position, I looked at ward linkage dendrograms to decide how many sets to include in my cover.

-Then, I normalized the full data set pulled back the cover from the low-dimensional projection to the high-dimensional data.
+Then, I normalized the full data set and pulled back the cover from the low-dimensional projection to the high-dimensional data.
 I constructed two types of simplicial complexes utilizing the cover and data.
-First, I computed the centroid of each set in my cover and used these points as vertices in my landmark complexes.
-Then, I used each data point in my data set as the vertices for my observer complexes.
+First, I computed the centroid of each set in my cover and used these points as vertices in my observation complexes.
+Then, I used each data point in my data set as the vertices for my landmark complexes.
+So players are landmarks and the centroids of my cover were observations.

-For the landmark complexes, an edge (1-simplex) was constructed when there was a player that was within the distance threshold of two centroids of my cover.
-A face was constructed when there was a player within three centroids.

-For the observer complexes, edges and faces were constructed similarly.
+For the observation complex, a k-simplex was added when (k+1) distinct observation points were visible to a common landmark.
+For the landmark complex, a k-simplex was added when (k+1) distinct landmark points were visible to a common observation.

+Visibility was defined by being within a certain distance threshold of another point.

+Since the goal of the project is to overcome issues with high-dimensional data, I computed 2-complexes.
+As well, creating and analyzing higher dimensional complexes becomes computationaly expensive and the curse of dimensionality resurfaces.

+The relevant code is located in the [tda.py] script.

 Then I constructed filtrations consisting of successive simplicial 2-complexes as the distance threshold was increased.
 Then I computed persistent homologies of these filtrations and inspected the barcode diagrams.

 The barcode diagrams show when a connected component is "born" until the time it "dies."
-So longer bars indicate that the component is more meaningful.
+So longer bars indicate that the component lived longer through the filtration and has might be more meaningful.

+After inspecting the barcode diagrams I also looked at the the simplicial complexes at the key times when components were born and what the vertices were.
+The observation complexes could be used to collapse the initial clusters into larger clusters, and the landmark complexes

 #### [Quarterbacks](notebooks/qb-landmark-observer.ipynb)
 ###### Figure 1.